Date Incorporated: 1989

 Date Incorporated: 2019

-Purpose: To hold land for the development and stewardship of permanently affordable housing, land for food production, green space, and facilities for community organizations.
+Purpose: Promote social justice through community holdings of the land.
+They also hope to hold land for the development and stewardship of permanently affordable housing, land for food production, green space, and facilities for community organizations.

 Partners: Fresh New London, Voluntown Peace Trust, St. Francis House.

 Funders: City of New London, The Frank Loomis Palmer Foundation, Haymarket Fund and the Community Foundation of Eastern Connecticut